World Cup quarterfinals: Qualifying teams, fixtures and schedule - KTVZ

 England

-The Three Lions have had the best start of any team in Qatar, keeping three clean sheets and dispatching African champions Senegal with ease in the last 16..
-Which begs the question: is this the best England team since 1966,, when it last won thee World?
+The Three Lions have had the best start of any team in Qatar, keeping three clean sheets and dispatching African champion Senegal with ease in the last 16.
+Which begs the question: is this the best England team since 1966, when it last won thee World?

-Under Gareth Southgate, England has become tournament specialists, playing functional football and restricting its abundance of attacking talent in favor of defensive solidarity.
+Under Gareth Southgate, England has become a tournament specialist, playing functional football and restricting its abundance of attacking talent in favor of defensive solidity.
 But against Senegal, fans were treated to a glimpse of what this England attack can do when given the space and opportunity.

 With the addition of Jude Bellingham to the midfield, England is now playing like one of the best teams in the world, adding goals to a staunch defense.
-The one criticism of arguably England’s best ever manager, is that Southgate struggles when his team meets opponents that are as good or better than them.
-There is no greater test of that theory than France in what is the game of the round.
+The one criticism of arguably England’s best ever manager is that Southgate struggles against superior opponents.
+There is no greater test of that theory than facing France in the quarterfinals.

 Group stage: